-- Attainments towards the identified outcomes will be shared with parents termly through feedback regarding SEN support reviews but also through the school reporting system and Parents' Evenings. - Parents may also find a home school diary a useful tool to use to communicate with school staff on a more regular basis. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class teacher, the SENCo or Headteacher at any time when they feel concerned or have information they feel they would like to share that could impact on their child's success.
+- Attainments towards the identified outcomes will be shared with parents termly through feedback regarding individual learning plan reviews but also through the school reporting system and Parents' Evenings. - Parents may also find a home school diary a useful tool to use to communicate with school staff on a more regular basis or the school's online messaging platform of Microsoft Teams. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class teacher, the SENCo or Headteacher at any time when they feel concerned or have information they feel they would like to share that could impact on their child's success.
 Please contact the school office who will arrange this appointment for you.
-The contact number is 01293 871272.

-9) How will parents be helped to support their child's learning?

-- Please look at the school website.
-It can be found on: www.rusper.w -sussex.sch.uk/website - The school organises a number of parent workshops during the year.
-These are advertised in the school newsletter and on our website and aim to provide useful opportunities for parents to learn more about how to support your child's learning.
+The contact number is 01293 871272. - 9) How will parents be helped to support their child's learning? - Please look at the school website.
+It can be found on: www.rusper.w -sussex.sch.uk/website

-• If you have ideas on support that you would like to have access to in order to further support your child's learning, please contact the SENCo who will locate information and guidance for you in this area.
+- The school's termly inclusion newsletter and school website aim to provide useful opportunities for parents to learn more about how to support your child's learning. - If you have ideas on support that you would like to have access to in order to further support your child's learning, please contact the SENDCo who will locate information and guidance for you in this area.